caryoscelus/hired-guns/README.rst

 hired guns
 ==========

-A space opera text-driven rpg in development.
+A space opera text-driven rpg no longer in development.

 design
 ======